chrisdone-archive/prana/README.md

   integer.
 Then have a separate mapping from Int to ByteString with a human-friendly description of the binding.~~

+  **Done.** There is now a `names.txt` file that contains a binary encoded list of exported names and a list of local names.
+Their index in the list determines what will be put into the AST.
+E.g. `VarE (LocalIndex 123)` represents the 123rd local variable in `names.txt`.

 * Implement LET and LAMBDA using an environment, rather than beta-substitution.
 Beta-substitution requires reconstructing a fresh tree, which is not efficient.